 A global movement combined with individual passion

 In 2005, the World Health Organization (WHO) made patient engagement a priority by creating the Patients for Patient Safety Programme (PFPS) which included a global network of patient safety champions.
-The program aims to incorporate the patient, family and community voice into all levels of healthcare through engagement and empowerment.
+The program aims to include the patient, family and community voice into all levels of healthcare through engagement and empowerment.
 All PFPS Champions are required to attend a workshop and to commit to the vision described in the London Declaration and the PFPS Collaborative Agreement.

 The first WHO PFPS workshop (London, 2005), laid the foundation for a global movement promoting active patient engagement and partnership to help address patient safety issues.
 The collective voice of the 21 PFPS Champions from 19 countries, including one Canadian, led to the drafting of the London Declaration.
 The second WHO PFPS workshop (San Diego, 2006), attended by 10 Canadian champions (co-sponsored by CPSI), helped articulate the vision and mission for this global initiative.